RushMeTeam/RushMeBackend/README.md

 3. User Data Storage:
   We can use Amazon Cogntio User Pools to store user data, this feature will take some help from iOS and Android teams to integrate.

+# Website Code
+  Using Facebook's create-react-app starter kit, going to be updating this to have rushme color,logo and font as well as require a username and password, to be able to access the website and update fraternity information.